energietransitie/needforheat-generic-firmware/docs/documenting/device-info.md

 On a [M5Stack CoreInk](https://github.com/m5stack/M5-CoreInk) device, after the device was provisioned, the e-ink screen can show a QR-code and a text like "scan for mor info".
 Your device info page is shown to people that scan the QR-code, typically from their smartphone.

-The contents of the folder [`/docs/device-info/`](https://github.com/energietransitie/twomes-presence-detector/blob/main/docs/devic-einfo) of a Twomes measurement device repository can be used as the template for your device info page.
+The contents of the folder [`/docs/device-info/`](https://github.com/energietransitie/needforheat-presence-detector/blob/main/docs/devic-einfo) of a NeedForHeat measurement device repository can be used as the template for your device info page.

 ## Prerequisites

 To edit and preview the device info page, you need:

-- a Twomes firmware repository cloned on your local machine;
+- a NeedForHeat firmware repository cloned on your local machine;
 - a web browser;
 - a plain text editor (or your favourite IDE).